How To Make The Great Outdoors Your Gym

 Berry Medley combines the real juices of raspberries, bilberries, and black currants.

-Maybe you’re a dancer.
-Maybe you love biking, Barre, or HIIT.
-Practically every workout can be taken outside, and the reasons to do so are aplenty.
-But I saved my favorite reason for last: People who spend two hours a week in green spaces (either all at once our spaced out) are “substantially more likely to report good health and psychological well-being than those who don’t.”
+Maybe you're a dancer.
+Maybe you love biking, barre, or HIIT.
+Practically every workout can be taken outside, and the reasons to do so are plenty.
+But I saved my favorite reason for last: People who spend two hours a week in green spaces (either all at once or spaced out) are "substantially more likely to report good health and psychological well-being than those who don't."

 Cherry Honey Herb Drops